 I would argue that at this stage of training I was experiencing a sense of what sociologist Victor Turner calls communitas.
 This is a sense of a greater community and togetherness that members of a community experience through shared rites of passage such as religious experiences, work, music, sports, and other occurrences.
 I would argue that BJJ is actually a combination of several of these types of ritual.
 On the surface, we experience the bonding of sport and functioning together as a team.
-However, one of the most profound benefits of Jiu Jitsu is that it is a profound tool for introspection and personal development, we share with our training partners an intensely personal struggle which enables us to form bonds with our teammates that’s similar to those who experience fraternal rituals together, participate in sports teams, or undergo severe physical or mental hardship together.
+However, one of the most profound benefits of Jiu Jitsu is that it is a profound tool for introspection and personal development.
+We share with our training partners an intensely personal struggle which enables us to form bonds with our teammates that’s similar to those who experience fraternal rituals together, participate in sports teams, or undergo severe physical or mental hardship together.

 As we all know, BJJ is an intensely physical activity which releases tons of endorphins.
 Therefore, it’s no surprise that most of us experience an endorphin high just like the famous runner’s high.
 Exercise has been shown to reduce depression, improve memory, and to some degree prevent the onset of dementia.
 Therefore, it’s no wonder that thirty minutes of drilling followed by another thirty minutes or more of rolling should produce such extreme feelings of euphoria.

-Tied to the feelings of euphoria is the meditative aspect of BJJ.
+One of my favorite benefits of Jiu Jitsu is the meditative aspect of the sport.
 When you’re rolling, there’s no time to think; there’s only time to react.
 Otherwise, reflexes become too slow to be effective.
 This has the result of freeing the mind to become a blank slate while we act solely on instinct.
 Learning to exist in such a situation for periods of five minutes or more at a time allow us to clear our minds of any superfluous thoughts and simply exist.
 Those minutes of rolling are pure meditation.
 In today’s fast paced world, it’s so rare to an opportunity to truly tune out the static of the outside world and focus only on one simple task.
 In our case, it’s to submit or be submitted.
 I live for those rolls when the only thing I hear is the sound of my breathing and my opponent’s breathing, and our roll becomes a conversation.
 Even working out at the gym isn’t nearly as meditative as there’s often background music, waiting for equipment, moving out of people’s way, etc.

 Lastly, there’s the self-growth aspect of BJJ.
-I love knowing that at 47 years old, I’m a beginner to a discipline that’s brand new to me.
+I love knowing that at 48 years old, I’m a beginner to a discipline that’s brand new to me.
 It’s absolutely thrilling to approach it as a child and to absorb the material and to learn a new skill that’s so rich and deep.
 It keeps the mind fresh, alert, and awake.
 Each training session is every bit as much a mental workout as it is physical.
 It’s also a great way to stay humble and to keep one’s ego in check!